mharris382/MH-Docs/Notebooks/Gas Simulation Research/Gas Sim - Iterations/Iteration Records/GasSim Iteration 14 - Sinks (Finally).md

 There are two sources, one below the green light, and one following the orange character.
 (There are two source cells)
 ```

-Here the sinks only remove 1 unit of gas per sink cell
 ![[GasSim_Pt.14_2022-09-16_18-55-01.mp4]]

 ## Code